allison-chu/pui-homework-template/final-project/README.md

 3. Hover interaction.
 Hover over each skill and the skill will highlight
 4. Toggle between dark and light mode.
 Toggle between light and dark mode.
 5. Scrolling interaction.
 Scroll down the home page/projects section and a scroll wheel of the titles of my projects will show up and highlight as each individual project comes up.
-6. Typing interaction.
+6. Typing interaction with the typed.js library.
 As you load the page, an animation of my header being typed will show.
 6. Links
     - Home: Links to home page
     - About: Links to about page